CiscoPSIRT/openVulnQuery/README.md

 Requirements

-- Tested on Python Version 2.7 and 3.7
+- Tested on Python and 3.7
 - `argparse >= 1.4.0`
 - requests >= 2.10.0`